Copic Markers: How Many Colors Does Copic Make? (Beware!)

 I know this sounds strange to beginners who think Copic was, is, and always will be a blending marker; but Classics were developed long before blending became popular.
 Back in the dinosaur days, we did not blend.
 The paper we used at the time would never tolerate modern blending.

-Copic Classic Markers are a drawing marker, not a coloring marker.
+Copic Classic Markers are for drawing, not coloring.

 This is why you’ll find some Classic markers with no easy blending partners.

-Copic Classic has a good selection of colors but if you’re a fan of marker blending, avoid collecting Classic Copic Markers.
+Copic Classic have a good selection of colors but if you like blending, avoid Classic markers.

 Read more about the Copic Classic Marker in our article here: